Skip to content

 YOUR CAPITAL IS AT RISK

-In a short space of time, Helium One Global had generated a market cap of £171m, but it quickly fell to £50m.
+In a short space of time, after its IPO in 2020, Helium One Global shares jumped before a significant decline.
 Investors often display a tendency for being early adopters and pounced upon this stock in a big way.
-‘Piling on’ may be a better description, but hype in the stock market can drive share values beyond reason in a flash, only to crash and burn when reality sets in.
+‘Piling on’ may be a better description, but hype in the stock market can drive share values beyond reason in a flash, only to plummet when reality sets in.
 Some analysts refer to it as a ‘tortoise shell’ formation.
 You want to be on the front end, not the latter.
 HE1, however, is in the latter phase, but can it rise again?

 Who Is Helium One Global Ltd?